avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Code Complication.md

 **Definition**: Continuous Integration is a development practice where developers frequently integrate their code changes into a shared repository.
 Each integration triggers automated processes such as builds, tests, and validations.

-**Objective**: To detect and address integration issues early in the development process, ensuring a consistent and reliable codebase.
+**Objective**: To detect and address integration issues early in development, ensuring a consistent and reliable codebase.

 ***

-# What is java CI Code Compilation
+# What is Java CI Code Compilation

 ***Java CI (Continuous Integration)**:

-CI refers to the practice of continuously integrating code changes from multiple contributors into a shared repository.
+CI refers to the practice the development process of continuously integrating code changes from multiple contributors into a shared repository.
 CI systems automate the process of building, testing, and validating code changes.
 Common CI tools for Java include Jenkins, Travis CI, GitLab CI, and others.

 ***Code Compilation**